 With 530 points in the years since (albeit with interruptions!), Hulkenberg may still be able to make some inroads into those ahead of him despite his uncompetitive Haas this year.
 While Norris is likely to close the gap over the remaining races this year, Hulk is just five points behind David Coulthard.

-With a podium at the 2023 Japanese Grand Prix – the 10th of his career – Lando Norris moved ahead of Nico Hulkenberg and into the top 20 of all-time points scorers in F1.
+With a podium at the 2023 Sao Paulo Grand Prix – the 13th of his career, matching Nick Heidfeld for the most podiums without yet taking victory – Lando Norris leapfrogged Ayrton Senna in the table of all-time F1 points scorers.

 Sainz ranks 15th on the all-time list, having overtaken four-time World Champion Alain Prost since the start of the 2023 season.